morristech/developer.sketchapp.com/_example-plugins/style-guide.md

 "commands" : [
 ```

-The bundle id should be com.sketchapp.examples.<name>, where <name> is the name of the plugin.
+The bundle id should be com.sketchapp.examples.XXX, where XXX is the name of the plugin.
 Hyphens in the <name> part are fine, eg com.sketchapp.examples.selected-layers.

 The author email should be a sketchapp.com address.

+Handler names should be `onXXX`, where `XXX` is the name of the action to intercept, or "run", "setUp", "tearDown" etc for the other standard handlers.